meteorspectroscopy/meteor-spectrum-calibration/README.md

 # meteor-spectrum-calibration
 Analysis of meteor spectra with windows GUI.

-Newest version with calculation and application of instrument response function.
+Newest version with calculation and application of instrument response function and correction of atmospheric extinction.

 The previous calibration of camera, lens and grating combination has been included in the script.
 Therefore only a single GUI allows this calibration and the subsequent processing of meteor spectra.
 For details of the calibration, see: https://github.com/meteorspectroscopy/calibrate-spectrum